hgmnz/flyinghopmachine/source/about/index.markdown

 The first craft beers I ever tried were Harpoon IPA and Sam Adams Boston Lager.
 I liked them.
 A lot.
 I lived in Boston and that's what folks would drink over there.
-Well, and Guiness Draught of course.
+Well, and Guiness Draught of course, and everything Dogfish Head makes.

 I then moved to the west coast and tried more delicious IPAs among many many beers I can't even remember right now, but this is where my love of beer really